 A18.
-In the case of very small entities, there may not be many control activities that could be identified by the auditor, or the extent to which their existence or operation have been documented by the entity may be limited.
+In the case of very small entities, there may not be many controls that could be identified by the auditor, or the extent to which their existence or operation have been documented by the entity may be limited.
 In such cases, it may be more efficient for the auditor to perform further audit procedures that are primarily substantive procedures.
-In some rare cases, however, the absence of control activities or of other components of control may make it impossible to obtain sufficient appropriate audit evidence.
+In some rare cases, however, the absence of controls or of components of the system of internal control may make it impossible to obtain sufficient appropriate audit evidence.